Fair Education

 TO CELEBRATE, EDUCATE AND HAVE FUN!

-It has always been the mission of the Fair to educate, celebrate and have fun!
-During the past 29 years, more than 530,000 Fresno County students and their teachers have participated in this educational field trip that bridges the gap between rural and urban life – exposing students to the rich and diverse agriculture that powers our region, as well as the history of Fresno County and its talented residents!
+It has always been the mission of the Fair to educate, celebrate, and have fun!
+Over the past 30 years, more than 550,000 Fresno County students and their teachers have participated in this unique field trip experience.
+The program bridges the gap between rural and urban life -

 REGISTRATION IS NOW OPEN